mathewchamberlain/SignacX/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Running Signac is simple.
 To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 We provide a few vignettes:

 ### SPRING
 In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics with Signac and SPRING](https://github.com/mathewchamberlain/SPRING_dev/).
 Briefly, Signac is integrated seamlessly with the output files of SPRING in R, requiring only a few functions: